made2591/go-perceptron-go/README.md

 You can setup a MultiLayerPerceptron using ```PrepareMLPNet```.
 The first parameter, a simple ```[]int```, define the entire network struct.
 Example:

 - [4, 3, 3] will define a network struct with 3 layer: input, hidden, output, with respectively 4, 3 and 3 neurons.
-For classification problems the input layers has to be define with a number of neurons that match features of stimulus shown to network.
+For classification problems the input layers has to be define with a number of neurons that match features of pattern shown to network.
 Of course, the output layer should have a number of unit equals to the number of class in training set.
 The network will have this topology:

 ![](./media/first_example.png)